Homemade Love Story

 Homemade Love Story is a South Korean family drama television series starring Jin Ki-joo and Lee Jang-woo.
 The drama aired on KBS2 from September 19, 2020 to March 7, 2021, every Saturday and Sunday from 19:55 to 21:15 (KST).

 Synopsis

-Woo Jae-hee works as an architect.
-His father Woo Jung-Hoo runs a big company, but Woo Jae-hee has feuded with him over the years.
-After entering a university, Woo Jae-hee lived independently and did not receive support from his father.
-Now, he is handsome, smart, and does good work as an architect.
-He meets Lee Bit-chae-woon for the first time while at a house remodelling site.
+Woo Jae-hee, an architect whose father manages a big company, has not been on good terms with him over the years.
+After entering a university, Jae-hee lived independently and did not receive support from his father.
+Now a professional architect, he meets interior designer Lee Bitchaewoon for the first time while visiting a house remodelling site.
+The duo, who live together as residents of Samgwang Villa, get into an argument at the house remodelling site due to different views.

-Lee Bit-chae-woon works for an interior design shop.
-Her job is to visit customers and help select curtains, lighting, and other design choices.
-Lee Bit-chae-woon and Woo Jae-hee get into an argument at the house remodelling site.
-They are also both residents of Samgwang Villa.
-Woo Jae-hee has warm feelings for the residents and likes the general atmosphere there.
-Lee Bit-chae-woon has a different view of the place.
-She supports her family, including her mother Lee Soon-Jung and two younger siblings.
-She feels burdened by having to always support them.
-She dreams of one day becoming a textile designer, but it's not easy for her.
-She also dreams of leaving Samgwang Villa and the responsibility of being the head of the household.